What Actually Happens During A Stroke?

 What Happens During An Ischemic Stroke?

-During an ischemic stroke, the flow of blood to your brain is blocked due to a blood clot.
+During an ischemic stroke, the flow of blood through an artery to your brain is blocked due to a blood clot.

 The blood clot can either be an embolus or thrombus.